LISTEN

 Directed by: Barry Frechette.

-Film Accolades: Screened at various United Nations functions and many festivals worldwide.
+Film Accolades: Screened at various United Nations functions and many festivals worldwide, including Hiroshima International Film Festival and Hot Springs.
 Helped create the momentum that led to President Barack Obama’s special moment with Shigeaki Mori in Hiroshima.
 IFMCA nomination for Best Score for a Documentary.

 Score description: A western chamber orchestra carries dialogue with Japanese traditional soloists, such as shakuhachi player Kojiro Umezaki.
 Vocalise by Mai Fujisawa, daughter of Joe Hisaishi.